 Here are some modern free speech definitions:

 - Wikipedia defines freedom of speech as “a principle that supports the freedom of an individual or a community to articulate their opinions and ideas without fear of retaliation, censorship or legal sanction” .

 - Dictionary.com defines freedom of speech as “the right of people to express their opinions publicly without governmental interference, subject to the laws against libel, incitement to violence or rebellion, etc.”

-But free speech was first advocated for from the perspective of the listener, by western thinkers such as Thomas Paine in the Age of Reason and John Stuart Mill in On Liberty, starting in the Enlightenment period.
-These origins are explored in an article by Geoff Greer that was brought to my attention called “Freedom of Speech isn’t About Speech” , himself influenced by Christopher Hitchens’ thoughts on the topic .
-Paine in 1794 , and Mill in 1859 spoke of the loss to the listener when speech was not allowed to be spoken.
-This loss was greater than that of the person being silenced, for the listener could not get the chance to exchange error for truth.
-Mill points out that silencing speech is in fact robbing from the human race and future generations, as humankind would remain stagnant in its opinions.
-This is not to say that these individuals created the concept of free speech, but they may have been among the first to articulate its importance in society.
-Jordan Peterson goes into a more ethics-based identification of the primordial origins of free speech, which you may find interesting, and which I won’t go into .
-So, the modern discourse surrounding free speech frames it as an individual’s right to expression, which is astute .
-But free speech can and should also be framed as important for everyone in society to establish the boundaries of their own beliefs and thinking, and to advance society in a practical way.
+Free speech first focused on the listener.
+Western Enlightenment thinkers like Thomas Paine and John Stuart Mill were among the first to advocate for it, Paine in The Age of Reason, and Mill in On Liberty.
+These origins are explored in Geoff Greer’s article, “Freedom of Speech isn’t About Speech” , who was himself influenced by Christopher Hitchens’ thoughts on the topic .
+Paine in 1794 , and Mill in 1859 spoke of the loss to the listener when people were not allowed to speak.
+This loss was greater than merely being silenced because the listener could not get the chance to exchange error for truth.
+Mill points out that silencing speech is in fact robbing the human race and future generations, as humankind would remain stagnant in its opinions.
+These individuals may not have created the concept of free speech, but they may have been among the first to articulate its importance in society.
+Jordan Peterson emphasizes a more ethics-based identification of the primordial origins of free speech, which I won’t go into here .
+So, the modern discourse surrounding free speech frames it as an individual’s right to expression, which is true .
+However, free speech can and should also be framed as important for everyone in society to establish the boundaries of their own beliefs and thinking, and to advance society in a practical way.